-- Fire and rescue service staff and volunteers are more at risk of developing a mental health issue and are less likely to seek help from their employer than the general population.
+- Police service staff and volunteers are more at risk of developing a mental health issue and are less likely to seek help from their employer than the general population.

-- 85% of fire and rescue service personnel have experienced stress and poor mental health at work.
+- 91% of police have experienced stress and poor mental health at work.

-- 37% of fire and rescue service personnel think that colleagues would treat them differently, in a negative way, if they disclosed a mental health problem at work.
+- 50% of police service personnel think that colleagues would treat them differently, in a negative way, if they disclosed a mental health problem at work.